nmenny/Audioctopus/README.md

 Creates a new playlist to store musics.

-Usage: `/create-playlist playlistName`
+Usage: `/create-playlist playlist-name`

 Details:
-- `playlistName`: the name of the playlist to create.
+- `playlist-name`: the name of the playlist to create.

 Result: